Explore Japan's Cultural Heritage

 Hakone

-Activities: Relax in the hot springs, enjoy the view of Mount Fuji, and visit the Hakone Open-Air Museum.
+Activities: Relax in hot springs, enjoy view of Mount Fuji, visit Hakone Open-Air Museum.

 Accommodation: Onsen ryokans, boutique hotels.